Modern Slavery and Human Trafficking Statement

 As well as training HR professionals, managers and supervisors, the practice intends to implement an awareness-raising of modern slavery issues programme during 2020/21 financial year by putting up posters across its premises to explain to staff:

 - The basic principles of the Modern Slavery Act 2015.

 - How employers can identify and prevent slavery and human trafficking.

 - What employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the practice.

 - What external help is available, for example through the Modern Slavery Helpline.

-The Modern Slavery and Human Trafficking Policy – approved on behalf of the Directors of Herbert & Partners (Architecture) Limited, by Sean Lacey, Managing Director, 7 January 2021.
+The Modern Slavery and Human Trafficking Statement – approved on behalf of the Directors of Herbert & Partners (Architecture) Limited, by Sean Lacey, Managing Director, 14 January 2022.